 Many job places donate office supplies to employees when transitioning.
-Some companies buy staff laptops and such after their 2-year anniversary with the company.
+Some companies buy staff laptops, ethernet-based internet and such after their 2-year anniversary with the company.
 While you aren’t “legally” required to give anything, remember it’s about helping your staff.

 Communication is key.
 Especially in a remote team.
 As more companies have gone remote in the last decade, there’s been more demand for communication platforms.
 Technology doesn’t fall short of effective, either.